-In 2016, Darrell Hemphill was convicted of second-degree murder in the shooting death of a child, who had been riding in a van that happened upon a street brawl in the Bronx.
+In 2016, Darrell Hemphill was convicted of second-degree murder in the 2006 shooting death of a child, who had been riding in a van that happened upon a street brawl in the Bronx.
 The Court of Appeals upheld his conviction.
-Now, 15 years after the killing, the U.S. Supreme Court is scheduled to hear arguments in his case in October.
+Now, 15 years after the killing, this conviction has reached the U.S. Supreme Court.
 The outcome could become a landmark ruling involving the constitutional right of defendants to be confronted by the witnesses against them.

 The Significance of the Court’s Decision

 Most obviously, the Supreme Court’s decision will determine whether some out-of-court statements are admissible at trial to contradict a criminal defendant.
 Presumably, prosecutors would argue that admitting such evidence is necessary to reveal the truth, while defense attorneys would assert that doing so undermines a defendant’s constitutional rights.